chancefavorsthepreparedmind/blusb_cli_win/README.md

 For every layer, there are 160 values that comprise the key matrix.
 The key matrix consists of a maximum of 20 columns and 8 rows, i.e. for each row there are 20 columns, which gives 8x20 positions in total.
 We will start counting from 0, so the first row is row 0, the last row is row 7, and likewise the first column is column 0, the last column is column 19.
 The first 20 positions belong to row 0, the second 20 positions belong to row 1, the next 20 belong to row 2, and so forth.
 If you need to change a couple of values, look up the given values in the layout header file (layout.h).
 This file contains the values representing all the keys that can be mapped.
 All you need do is change a value, save the file and transfer the contents of the file to the controller using the CLI.
-Like so:

-> blusb_cmd -write_layout yourlayout.dat

 #### Understanding the internal representation of special key codes (s.a. modifiers)